ZupIT/nimbus-docs/compose/getting-started.md

                 Surface(color = MaterialTheme.colors.background) {
                     // For this render tree we use the configuration created above Nimbus(config = config) {
-                        // Here your start a navigation flow that requests a page from $BASE_URL/1 NimbusNavigator(ViewRequest("/1"))
+                        // Here your start a navigation flow that requests the json of the first screen from $BASE_URL/1 NimbusNavigator(ViewRequest("/1"))
                     }
                 }